MikeMurf/06_python_api_challenge/README.md

 *	This is due to the air in these regions having more evaporated water in it than elsewhere.
 *	The UK Isles has a high concentration of humidity due to:
 *     the effect of the prevailing Gulf Stream which emanates from the Gulf of Mexico and provides cooling conditions in summer and warming conditions in winter,
-*     its position between the Atlantic Ocean which acts as a buffer and the Continent of Europe,
+*     its position between the Atlantic Ocean which acts as a buffer and the Continent of Europe.
 * This provides the UK with a relatively milder climate than its European neighbours and it is largely spared from widely fluctuating climatic conditions prevailing in the continents of Europe and Asia.